discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 - Remember to use <Item id="24658"/> and <Item id="24868"/> for this encounter!
 - Pet: <Skill id="43636" disableText/> Rock Gazelle.
 - Take <Trait id="2128"/>.
+- Longbow will burst higher on this fight, but you will have trouble killing your 2nd add without help.
+Only play it if you can rely on your group to phase P2 quickly and help you on split 2.
 </Boss>

 <Message>